Waujito/youtubeUnblock/README.md

 - `--fake-sni={0|1}` This flag enables fake-sni which forces **youtubeUnblock** to send at least three packets instead of one with TLS *ClientHello*: Fake *ClientHello*, 1st part of original *ClientHello*, 2nd part of original *ClientHello*.
 This flag may be related to some Operation not permitted error messages, so before open an issue refer to [Troubleshooting for EPERMS](#troubleshooting-eperms-operation-not-permitted).
 Defaults to **1**.

 - `--fake-sni-seq-len=<length>` This flag specifies **youtubeUnblock** to build a complicated construction of fake client hello packets. length determines how much fakes will be sent.
 Defaults to **1**.

+- `--fake-sni-type={default|custom|random}` This flag specifies which faking messages should use fake packets.
+If you pass random, the message of random length and random payload will be sent.
+For default the default payload is used.
+And for custom the payload from `--fake-custom-payload` is used.
+Default to `default`.

+- `--fake-custom-payload=<payload>` Usable with `--fake-sni-type=custom`.
+You should specify the payload for fake message manually.
+Use hex format: `--fake-custom-payload=0001020304` mean that 5 bytes sequence: `0x00`, `0x01`, `0x02`, `0x03`, `0x04` used as fake.

 - `--faking-strategy={randseq|ttl|tcp_check|pastseq|md5sum}` This flag determines the strategy of fake packets invalidation.
 Defaults to `randseq`
   - `randseq` specifies that random sequence/acknowledgemend random will be set.
 This option may be handled by provider which uses *conntrack* with drop on invalid *conntrack* state firewall rule enabled.